 curl -X GET https://api.twilio.com/2010-04-01/Accounts/ACXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX/AvailablePhoneNumbers/US/TollFree.json \

-Once the desired available toll-free phone number has been identified, users can provision it on their project or subaccount with an HTTP POST request to the
+Once the desired available toll-free phone number has been identified, users can provision it on their account or subaccount with an HTTP POST request to the

 IncomingPhoneNumber resource.
 Here’s an example cURL script: